nikki4944/Final_Project/README.md

 ### **tools used**

-in this part of th eproject my role was to analyse data using visualizations therefore I have utilized Tableau.
+in this part of the project my role was to analyse data using visualizations therefore I have utilized Tableau.

 ### **Results**